CyberAngelB/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. Display lines containing the pattern “root” from the file
 15. Display the number of lines that contain the pattern
 16. Display lines containing the pattern “root” and 3 lines after them in the file
 17. Display all the lines in the file
+18. Display all lines of the file